Decision Branch

 Individual components that make up a runbook automation, each performing a specific function such as data queries, transformations, logic, integrations, or visualizations. in your runbook

-An automated workflow that executes a series of steps or tasks in response to a triggered event, such as the detection of anomalous behavior generating an incident, a lifecycle event, or a manually executed runbook. as you need, but be careful to avoid creating branches that produce contradictory, redundant, or confusing results.
-The Runbook Editor will not prevent you from defining unproductive branches.
+An automated workflow that executes a series of steps or tasks in response to a triggered event, such as the detection of anomalous behavior generating an incident, a lifecycle event, or a manually executed runbook. as you need.

 The Decision Branch properties are context-sensitive, based on the data forwarded by the immediately preceding node.